ScriptureDepth

 View on Amazon

-4. Good Anxiety: Harnessing the Power of the Most Misunderstood Emotion — Wendy Suzuki (with foreword by Tim Keller)
+4. Good Anxiety: Harnessing the Power of the Most Misunderstood Emotion, Wendy Suzuki

 This is an unusual inclusion.
-Wendy Suzuki is a neuroscientist, not a theologian, and the book is primarily about the science of anxiety — what it is, why the brain produces it, and how to use it rather than fight it.
-Tim Keller's foreword anchors it in a Christian framework: God made us with the capacity for anxiety for reasons, and understanding those reasons is part of good stewardship of the mind he gave us.
+Wendy Suzuki is a neuroscientist, not a theologian, and the book is primarily about the science of anxiety, what it is, why the brain produces it, and how to use it rather than fight it.
+It is not a Christian book, but it pairs naturally with the theological titles above for readers who want to understand the body alongside the soul: stewarding the mind God gave us is part of how Scripture calls us to live.

 Particularly useful for people in counselling or therapy who want a framework that integrates faith with clinical understanding.